dimas91/dimas-page/aedon/classes/geomancer.md

 ### Bonus Proficiencies
 At 1st level, you gain proficiency with shields, simple weapons, and martial weapons.

+### Cave Sense
+You gain an added +2 proficiency bonus to Perception checks while in caves.

 ### Mineral Munching
 Once a day, you can use your action to eat a gem to gain a temporary ability.
 The type of gem decides the type of ability which can be found in the table below, and the size of the gem determines the duration, where you can choose between eating a gem fragment (1/3 of a gem) for a duration of 1 hour or an entire gem for a duration of 8 hours.
 After you use this ability, you can’t use it again until you complete a long rest.